f1337/f1337.github.io/scratchpad/practice-groups.md

 - A volunteer, [cooperative effort](https://en.wikipedia.org/wiki/Cooperative) to establish & maintain professional standards & expertise.
 - Persistent by nature, and design.
 - Cross-team, but discipline-specific.
-- Practice groups may do the work to accomplish a goal themselves (as time/commitments permit), and/or propose projects to leadership for prioritization.
+- Propose projects, to leadership for prioritization.

 ## Anti-Features